 Code Description Notes 201 Created The new resource was successfully created.
-400 SyntacticError Syntax error: Could not load PEM key: Unsupported private key format, only PKCS-1 is supported.
+400 SyntacticError Syntax error: Could not load PEM key: Unsupported private key format, only PKCS-1 and PKCS-8 is supported.
 Encrypted private keys are not supported.
 401 Unauthenticated The requested resource cannot be retrieved because the client is not authenticated and the resource requires authorization to access it.
 The details section contains the path that was attempted to be accessed, but could not be retrieved.
-401 AuthenticationFailure Authenticating the user with the given credentials has failed.
+403 Unauthorized The requested resource cannot be retrieved because the client is not authorized to access it.
+The details section contains the path that was attempted to be accessed, but

+Code Description Notes could not be retrieved.
 404 NotFound The requested object does not exist.
 405 MethodNotAllowed The method <method> is not allowed for this node.</method>